 You may wish to keep a notebook handy as you explore nature – writing down reflections on the world around you as they enter your mind.
 Use these reflections as inspiration to fuel your writing – base your fictional worlds on what you see and therefore what you come to know.

 4. Inspire yourself with other authors

 Authors understand the writing journey, so reading their fictional or non-fictional works should be a source of great inspiration.
 If you are struggling with using metaphors in your novel, try to find examples of authors who use metaphors well.
-If you are struggling with plot-twists read authors who write brilliant plot-twists.
-If you are looking for ways to extend your vocabulary – read the dictionary.
+When struggling with plot-twists read authors who write brilliant plot-twists.
+And of course if you are looking to extend your vocabulary – read the dictionary.

 If you need to write an essay or research paper, read papers and essays on similar topics by other writers.
 Observe the ways in which these other authors construct their arguments – do not copy their arguments but use them as a source of inspiration.
 Similarly, if you are stuck with a creative piece pick up a novel by an author who inspires you and remind yourself of what you love about beautifully written novels – use this as a source of inspiration for your own writing.

 5. Inspire yourself with friends, family and colleagues